freddy-alexis-ht/Git-GitHub/README.md

 `git log`
 Hash .. commit unique identifier.
-HEAD -> main .. the last commit was made in branch 'main'.
+HEAD -> master .. the last commit that was made in branch 'master'.
 Author .. user configuration.

 ---